2026 VA Disability Compensation Rates & Benefits Guide

 Social Security Disability Isn’t Only What We Do, It’s ALL We Do

-If you’re a veteran living with a service-connected disability, your monthly VA compensation can make a real difference, and you deserve every dollar you’ve earned.
+If you’re a veteran living with a service-connected disability, your VA disability benefits can make a real difference, and you deserve every dollar you’ve earned.

 Each year, the Department of Veterans Affairs updates disability payments based on the Cost of Living Adjustment (COLA).
-Below you’ll find the official 2025 VA disability compensation rates, plus helpful info on how ratings work, what extra benefits you might qualify for, and what to do if your claim was denied or underrated.
+Below you’ll find the official 2026 VA disability compensation rates, plus helpful information on how VA disability ratings work, what extra benefits you might qualify for, and what to do if your claim was denied or underrated.

 When you apply for VA disability benefits, the VA assigns you a rating between 0% and 100%.
 That percentage reflects how much your condition impacts your daily life and ability to work.
 The higher your rating, the higher your monthly tax-free payment.